 5. What was your childhood like?

 This is an interesting question I’ve gotten a lot of times!
 I grew up in a family of five kids — one older sister, one younger sister, and two younger brothers.
 My littlest brother passed away from brain cancer when I was 12, so a lot of my memories are of just the four of us.
 My mom homeschooled us until we went into high school, so I spent a lot of my childhood at home with my siblings.
 We had a low key home, and although my siblings and I were involved in a some things like piano, dance, gymnastics, soccer, and ice skating over the years, our home felt really simple and happy.
 Also my mom read to us a lot.
-A lot of what I do with my boys is modeled after my childhood, but I don’t ever plan to homeschool them (I get that question a lot too!)
+A lot of what I do with my boys is modeled after my childhood, but until COVID, I never planned to homeschool them!

 6. Do you want to have more kids?